RMLio/rmlmapper-java/README.md

 | com.opencsv opencsv                | Apache License 2.0                                                 |
 | commons-lang                       | Apache License 2.0                                                 |
 | ch.qos.logback                     | Eclipse Public License 1.0 & GNU Lesser General Public License 2.1 |

+# UML Diagrams
+## How to generate with IntelliJ IDEA
+(Requires Ultimate edition)

+* Right click on package: "be.ugent.rml"
+* Diagrams > Show Diagram > Java Class Diagrams
+* Choose what properties of the classes you want to show in the upper left corner
+* Export to file > .png  | Save diagram > .uml